alexe0336/MedTranscribe-AI/README.md

 3. The transcription will be saved in `transcription.txt`, and you can view the AI responses in the GUI.

+## File Structure
+File structure should look like this after running once:

 ## Contributing

 Contributions to MedTranscribe AI are welcome.
 Please feel free to submit a Pull Request.